 We see the situation so often repeated, where long-term facilities secured by long-term assets [i.e., bricks and mortar] to fund the short-term issues of consistent cash flow and stock purchases.
 Short-term in the sense of these are liquid items moving through the business on a daily basis.
 It would make sense to accommodate these liquidity issues with the short-term asset and often ignored, your trade debtors.

-, on the other hand, follow your business cycles and as your business grows it grows with you.
+Options like debtor finance, on the other hand, follow your business cycles and as your business grows it grows with you.

 To discover more about none traditional finance options, which could help your business grow, visit keyfactors.com.au